ClearBlade/clearblade-c-sdk/README.md

 {{< /warning >}}

 If you have not installed the prerequisites, please follow the tutorial @ [Prerequisites](../Quickstart#prerequisites).
 After you have installed all the prerequisites and the C SDK, include the **_clearblade.h_** header in your code: `#include <clearblade.h>`
-Call either the `initializeClearBlade()` or `initializeClearBladeDevice()` function to initialize and authenticate your user with ClearBlade:
+Call either the `initializeClearBlade()` or `initializeClearBladeDevice()` function to initialize and authenticate your user or device with ClearBlade:

 ```C
 void cbInitCallback(bool error, char *result) {